getify/Functional-Light-JS/ch4.md

 }
 ```

-In an effort to DRY and avoid repeating an `if` statement, we moved the conditional into the general abstraction.
-We also assumed that we may have checks for non-empty strings or non-`undefined` values elsewhere in the program, so we might as well DRY those out, too!
+In an effort to be DRY and avoid repeating an `if` statement, we moved the conditional into the general abstraction.
+We also assumed that we *may* have checks for non-empty strings or non-`undefined` values elsewhere in the program in the future, so we might as well DRY those out, too!

 This code *is* more DRY, but to an overkill extent.
 Programmers must be careful to apply the appropriate levels of abstraction to each part of their program, no more, no less.